gcastex/PruNet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
  The goal of this project is to understand the concept of pruning for neural networks.
- Two networks are being pruned in this study: an image classifier built with a fully connected network trained on MNIST, and a facial recognition model trained on a custom dataset.
+ Two networks can be pruned: an image classifier built with a fully connected network trained on MNIST, and a facial recognition model trained on a custom dataset.
-The reinitialization method presented in the Lottery Ticket Hypothesis paper is tested on both models.
+The reinitialization method presented in the Lottery Ticket Hypothesis paper can be tested on both models.

 ### Built With